JangSeongwon/MURM/README.md

 --------------------------
 # Key Points Considered

 ***Our prime goal is to compare prior methods(Only single views) with MURM in solving GCRL.***
 ***Plus, Multi-views can tackle more complicated tasks that prior methods cannot solve.***
+***Furthermore, Hierarchical multi-scale latent maps can deal with high-resolution images needed necessarily for complicated tasks.***
 ***Consider Hierarchical Reinforcement Learning for initial state of active-camera and more broader cases as Next Paper***

 1. GCRL components: